resema/Notepad/_posts/2017-11-21-object-detection-by-means-of-neural-networks.md

   - Discard any remaining box with $$IoU \ge 0.5$$ with the box ourput in the previous step

 ### Anchor Boxes
+In case of overlapping objects, the algorithm would have to choose between the object to output.
+This can be solved by using **anchor boxes**.

+#### Algorithm
+- *Previously:* Each object in training image is assigned to grid cell that contains that object's midpoint.
+- *With two boxes:* Each object in training image is assigned to grid cell that contains object's midpoint and anchor box for the grid cell with highest IoU